-Title: REU in Plant Invasions and Global Change
+Title: REU in Plant Invasions & Global Change

-Description: The Becklin and Fridley labs at Syracuse University are sponsoring a SPUR fellow from May to August 2021 on a project that involves laboratory, growth chamber, and field research opportunities in plant ecology.
-The student will live on or near campus and work on an independent project that addresses physiological mechanisms of forest invasions.
-Activities may include plant growth trials in a controlled environment facility; laboratory measurements of leaf and root function, chemistry, and morphology; and field-based measurements of plant and soil microbial communities.
-The student will join a vibrant lab group of about 15 students, staff, and faculty working on global change issues.
-Mentors (Katie Becklin and Jason Fridley) will join the SPUR fellow at the ESA conference in August.
+Description: The Becklin Lab at Syracuse University is sponsoring a SPUR fellow from June to August 2022 to conduct field research in the Colorado Rocky Mountains.
+The fellow will live with other student researchers at the field site and work on an independent project exploring plant-soil feedbacks in an alpine ecosystem.
+Activities may include plant growth trials in the field or greenhouse; field-based measurements of plant or microbial function; and spatial analysis of plant and soil microbial communities.
+The fellow will join a vibrant research group and have opportunities to interact with community partners involved in land conservation in Colorado.
+The mentor (Katie Becklin) will join the SPUR fellow at the ESA conference in August.